 To some couples this is really important.
 Sometimes its a cultural thing and sometimes it is a personal preference thing.
-Not all photography teams will work as 1 male and 1 female, so we can only speak for ourselves here, but we know that several couples have mentioned to us that they feel much more comfortable knowing that the bride is being photographed in the morning by another female.
+Not all photography teams will work as 1 male and 1 female, so we can only speak for ourselves here, but we know that several couples have mentioned to us that they feel much more comfortable knowing that the bride is being photographed in the morning by another female for example.
 All photographers should be professionals, so really gender shouldn’t be a deciding issue when considering who to hire for your wedding (so long as the work is good).
 Adding to which, I have lost count of the amount of times i’m asked for opinions on make up, or how often i’ve needed to assist brides with toilet duties or getting into their dresses, or helped to hold things in place- i’ll leave that one to your imaginations.
 Again, not strictly a photographers job, but one that most will gladly assist with because we want your day to be perfect for you and we’ll help in any way we can.
 It comes back to having that extra pair of hands I guess.

 If you are leaning towards hiring two photographers, there are some key things that you should consider.